-- 1. Remove the boot clamps (item 23) and collapse boots (item 24), if the jack is equipped with boots.
-Remove the traveling nut (item 26) from the screw. - 2.
-Loosen the (4) set screws (item 13) in the sleeve cap and remove the sleeve cap by rotating counter-clockwise (CCW.) - 3.
+- 1. Remove the boot clamps (item #33) and collapse boots (item # 34) if the jack is equipped with boots.
+Remove the traveling nut (item # 37) from the screw. - 2.
+Loosen the (4) set screws (item # 13) in the sleeve cap and remove the sleeve cap by rotating counter-clockwise (CCW.) - 3.
 The screw assembly can now be removed from the jack sleeve.
-The screw assembly consists of the machine screw (item 14), the upper thrust bearing (item 4), the key (item 27), retaining ring (item 28) and the wormgear (item 5).
+The screw assembly consists of the machine screw (item # 14), the upper thrust bearing (item # 4), the key (item # 38) and the wormgear (item # 5).
 The upper thrust bearing can be removed from the assembly.
 The wormgear can be pressed off the screw for replacement if necessary.
-Note: On inverted KFTN models, it may be necessary to remove the screw first. - Remove screws (item 10) from the bearing cap (item 3).
-Remove the bearing caps and seals (item 7) carefully to avoid damaging seals.
-Make sure keys have been removed first. - 5.
-Carefully remove the shims (item 8) from the jack sleeve or bearing cap.
+Note: On inverted KFTN models, it may be necessary to remove the screw first. - 4.
+Remove screws (item # 10) from the bearing cap (item # 3).
+Remove the bearing caps and seals (item # 7) carefully to avoid damaging seals.
+Make sure keys have been removed first.
+Note: the MWJ51 jacks have retaining clips (item # 20) instead of bearing caps. - 5.
+Carefully remove the shims (item # 8) from the jack sleeve or bearing cap.
 NOTE: there will not necessarily be an equal quantity of shims per side.
-Keep track of the number and order of shims on each side of the jack. - 6.
-Remove the worm bearings (item 6).
-The cup may be press-fit and require the use of a dead-blow, plastic or other non-marring mallet to remove the worm (item 12).
+Keep track of the number and order of shims on each side of the jack.
+The MWJ51 and MWJ201 jacks do not have shims. - 6.
+Remove the worm bearings (item # 6).
+The cup may be press-fit and require the use of a dead-blow, plastic or other non-marring mallet to remove the worm (item # 12).